Audio Mastering with MasteringBOX

 This is the typical distance for recording vocals to achieve a good balance.
 The low-end frequencies don’t obscure the mids and highs of the artist’s voice.

-At this distance, you barely get any proximity effect, which is good for female vocals.
+At this distance, you barely get any proximity effect in the audio, which is good for female vocals.
 Male vocals lacking that low-end boost sound thinner with only mid and high frequencies dominating the signal.

-- The proximity effect can be problematic for instruments such as acoustic guitars.
+• The microphone proximity effect can be problematic for instruments such as acoustic guitars.
 If the microphone placement is too close makes the guitar sound boomy by over-boosting the low end, resulting in a distorted signal.
 It’s worth doing some research on the best guitar microphones to avoid this.

-- A singer swaying back and forth in front of the microphone is a moving sound source.
-The fluctuations in the amplitude of the signal cause a wavering proximity effect.
+• A singer swaying back and forth in front of the microphone is a moving sound source.
+The fluctuations in the amplitude of the signal cause a wavering microphone proximity effect.

 Directional microphones are predominantly prone to the proximity effect, especially ribbon and cardioid mics commonly used to record vocals in recording studios.
 You also get the proximity effect with bi-directional microphones.